Mormon settlement techniques of the Salt Lake Valley: Non-agrarian

 After basic agrarian settlement, the saints were in demand of goods that came from outside their territory, wherein there was a lack in purchasing power due to high transportation costs for goods produced outside of the valley, this pushed them into manufacturing closer to home.
 Infant industry occurred within the home level when Brigham Young stated:

 Produce what you consume; draw from the native element the necessities of life; permit no vitiated taste to lead you into the indulgence of expensive luxuries, which can only be obtained by involving yourself in debt; let home industry produce every article of home consumption.

 Artisans and mechanics dropped into their chosen trade, including those that ground grain, sawed timber, blacksmithing, carpentering, and shoe making.

 Until the introduction of rail, teams of oxen hauled raw materials from the mountains.
 Young admonished his people to add their labor power to the Transcontinental Railroad lines, which would meet at Promontory Point.
-In 1862 Lincoln signed the Pacific Railroad Act that would allow for the rail to reach the Salt Lake valley.
+In 1862 Abraham Lincoln signed the Pacific Railroad Act that would allow for the rail to reach the Salt Lake valley.
 Hon Farr, the Mayor of Ogden, in a speech, voiced his joy: "Hail to the great highway of the nations, Utah bids you welcome!"
 Once the rail was introduced in the valley, seven additional lines were built to transport heavy materials, such as granite, from distant areas, as well as to transport people.